 Let’s take a look, shall we?

-Notable Firsts: Desmond Llewelyn makes his first appearance as Q, and Bond gets his first real gadget in the form of a trick briefcase.
-The Q character made a brief appearance of sorts in Dr. No, but was called Major Boothroyd and played by Peter Burton (who was unavailable for FRWL).
-Llewelyn would become a fan favorite and remain with the series into the Pierce Brosnan years, when he transitioned the role to John Cleese.
-In other developments, we get to see Bond trot the globe a bit this time, beginning a grand tradition of exotic locations.
-We also get a set structure for the Bond films: an opening gun-barrel sequence, a pre-title action sequence or teaser, followed by the theme song and finally, the movie.
-This structure will be followed by every subsequent Bond movie.
+Desmond Llewelyn makes his first appearance as Q, and Bond gets his first real gadget in the form of a trick briefcase.
+Q made a brief appearance in Dr. No but was called Major Boothroyd and played by Peter Burton (who was unavailable for FRWL).
+Llewelyn would become a fan favorite and remain with the series into the Pierce Brosnan years before transitioning the role to John Cleese.
+From Russia With Love also establishes the template that every Bond movie would follow from here on out: gun barrel, pre-title sequence, opening titles, and then the movie itself.

-Grades: Movie: 4/5; Bond Girl: 3/5; Villain: 4/5; Henchman: 5/5; Theme Song: 2/5
+Grades: Movie: 5/5; Bond Girl: 3/5; Villain: 1.5/5; Henchman: 5/5; Theme Song: 3/5